The Year of the RAT: Successful Cybersecurity By Knowing Your Threat

 Cyberattacks and other data breaches need not be fatal to your organization.
 A variety of tools exist to prevent and mitigate even the most brutal attacks.
 But most importantly, a well-thought-out security plan will put you in a position to fend off any threat.

 To build your cybersecurity plan, you first need to establish the exact behaviors of the threat.
 When looking at the anatomy of an attack, several key behaviors can be identified:

 - Infiltration and bouncing.
 The RAT is installed on a system and tries to propagate to other systems of the environment.

 - Obtaining credentials and privileges, modification of the environment.
-The RAT will attempt to steal credentials and to acquire new elevated privileges in order to perpetuate illegitimate actions.
+The RAT will attempt to steal credentials and acquire new elevated privileges in order to perpetuate illegitimate actions.
 It may try to modify the environment to protect itself and disarm local protections such as anti-virus software.
 It may attempt to arm the system directly by encrypting local files, for example.

 - Communication with outside systems.
-The RAT will establish connections to remote Command & Control servers to enable exfiltration of data, download of new capabilities, or to grant access to malevolent users.
+The RAT will establish connections to remote Command & Control servers to enable exfiltration of data, download of new capabilities, or grant access to malevolent users.

 With knowledge comes power.
 With the comment behaviors of the RAT identified, it’s time to define the proper strategy to safeguard your IT environment.
 You can execute a few basic steps to establish holistic protection of your systems:

-- Establish a perimetric protection of your environment by controlling illegitimate access to sensitive systems and preventing bouncing.
+- Establish perimetric protection of your environment by controlling illegitimate access to sensitive systems and preventing bouncing.

 - Guarantee the security and productivity of IT teams thanks to efficient use of the Principle Of Least Privilege for streamlined access rights